SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 * Select "Push" delivery type
 * Set the Endpoint URL to the Connector service trigger URL from Step 4 (if needed you can look it up running `gcloud run services list`)
 * Set checkbox to Enable Authentication
-* Set the service account to `pubsub-solace-producer-run-sa`
+* Set the service account to `pubsub-solace-producer-run-sa` (This refers to SA1 in Step 2 if using separate service accounts)

 With this the Subscription becomes active and the system is ready for testing!